 Donating toys or other items

 Thank you for your interest in donating items to Gundersen Health System pediatric patients.
-Your generous gift can make a huge difference in the hospitals and clinics we serve.
+Your generous gift can make a huge difference to the patients we serve.

 Please take a few minutes to review our donation guidelines, as we must always keep patient safety and well-being our top priority.
 These guidelines will help ensure the donation is one we can accept.
 Please email us if you have any questions.